thomasloupe/SimulaCLI/README.md

 ## Getting Started

-To get started, simply clone this repository and move the contents into your website's home directory.
+To get started, simply clone this repository and move the contents inside the `html` folder into your website's home directory.
 Naviate to the `index.html` file in your web browser.
 This will launch the simulated terminal environment where you can start interacting with the simulated file system.

+NOTE: The default root password is `hacktheplanet`.
+You can generate your own hash by visiting the `generaterootpassword.html` page.
+IMPORTANT: !DO NOT USE THE ROOT PASSWORD TO PROTECT SENSITIVE DATA!
+SimulaCLI is client-side, and root authentication exists as a soft wall to data.

 ## Supported Commands

 Below is a list of supported commands in SimulaCLI:

 - `cat`: Display the content of a file.
+Example: `cat readme.txt`
-- `cd`: Change the current directory.
+- `cd`: Change to the specified directory.
+Example: `cd music`
 - `cd ..`: Change to the previous directory.
 - `clear`: Clear the terminal screen.
 - `echo`: Display a line of text.
+Example: `echo hello world!`
 - `exit`: Exit the terminal.
-- `help`: Display available commands.
+- `help`: Display all available commands.
-- `history`: Show command history.
+- `history`: Show session command history.
 - `ifconfig`: Display network configuration.
 - `ip addr`: Display IP address information.
 - `ll`: List directory contents with detailed information.